NCEAS/metacat/README.md

 for the next release.

 ## Release Notes

+### Release Notes for 2.14.1
+New features and bugs fixed in this release:
+* Support XML new schemas for collections-portals-1.1.0
+* Metacat creating too many Timer objects leads the out of memory issue
+* Unauthorized user can change access policy on update
+* Close OutputStream objects after fulfilling DataONE API requests
+* Fix how exclude filters are translated in the collectionQuery
+* Update Apache setup docs to match current practice
+* Update documentation build to Python3
+* Editor days "Nothing was found" despite having all permissions
+* Project abstract displays oddly
+* View service rendering EML project abstract incorrectly
+* Add Methods section heading to metadata view

 ### Release Notes for 2.14.0
 New features and bugs fixed in this release: